muhammetakkus/Routy/README.md

 Routy::check();
 ```

-if your project inside a dir like
+if your project inside a dir like this
 ```
 host/dir/project
 ```
-you must set like this
+you must define BASE_DIR
 ```php
 define("BASE_DIR", "your_dir_name");
 ```